Loading

 People with disability

-Outlined in Section 33 of the Australian Public Service Commissioner’s Directions, suitable evidence is not to include information about the type of disability (unless the vacancy has been restricted to a particular disability) and may be any one of the following:
+As outlined in Section 33 of the Australian Public Service Commissioner's Directions, suitable evidence is not required to include information about the type of disability.
+However, participating candidates must provide evidence such as a:

-- letter from a secondary or tertiary institution disability services unit in relation to a recent student of the type of disability is only required if the vacancy is restricted to people with a particular type of disability.
+• letter from a secondary or tertiary institution disability services unit in relation to a recent student of the type of disability.
+This is only required if the vacancy is restricted to people with a particular type of disability.

 We may consider other documents in individual circumstances.